TCXX/CSE332/ReadMe.txt

 by all players.

-To make this work, we defined an extra function in PokerGame that pops up a card the proper deck and then adds it to every player’s hand.
-Then we changed the Game class so that it could recognize “TexasHoldEm” as a game name.
+To make this work, we defined an extra function in PokerGame that pops up a card the proper deck and then adds it to every playerâ€™s hand.
+Then we changed the Game class so that it could recognize â€œTexasHoldEmâ€ as a game name.

 ============================================================================